lzhui/learngit-1/readme.txt

-git is a distrution hahaha
+git is a distrution hahaiha.
 git is  free software.
+git tracks chage.